GaetanLepage/phd-manuscript/sections/4_active_ssl/1_background.typ

 However, the authors do test their system in the presence of reverberation.
 Performance is shown to suffer from increasing the $T_60$.
 Working on the robustness of localization systems to reverberation is a key area for future improvement.
+Kneip et al. @kneip_binaural_2008 claim that combining rotation and translation movements from a robot significantly enhances localization performance.
+Argentieri et al.'s 2015 survey on #acr("SSL") in robotics @argentieri_survey_2015 includes additional references to works in #acr("ASSL").
+Yet, the authors conclude that _active audition_ would benefit from additional research effort.
+The #acr("BINAAHR") project was a French-Japanese collaboration on robotic auditory perception.
+It allowed for several publications on active audition (see Markovic et al. @markovic_active_2013 and Portello et al. @portello_active_2012, for example).
 In @gala_realtime_2019, Gala et al. derive a mathematical model for predicting both the #acr("DoA") and distance to a single static sound source solely from the #acr("ITD").
 They achieve this by using a robotic head that can rotate.
 It can thus leverage the recorded #acr("ITD") at different angular positions.